-The color of food you eat is factor in determining the quality of your diet.
+The color of food you eat is a factor in determining the quality of your diet.
 And, the quality of your diet can hold the secret to better health.
 Foods can range in color from white to black.
 In addition to color making foods look pleasing, the color of foods can be used for healthy menu planning.
 The types of chemicals found naturally in foods often determine the color of the food.
 These chemicals are technically called phytochemicals, which is Greek for plant chemicals.
 What scientists have come to believe is that these natural plant chemicals protect plants from disease.
 Then, when we eat the plant, we also get some health benefits.
 In fact, these plant chemicals are emerging in scientific research as key players for health.

 Plant chemicals color your food

 Although we can use color to do a basic “decode” as to which plant chemicals are present in a particular food, it’s important to note that a given food item may have thousands of chemicals.
 For instance, a tomato may have 1000 or more identifiable plant chemicals.
 Scientists also feel that the plant chemicals found naturally in food actually work together.
 This would be an argument against taking individual supplements.
 Additionally, it’s unclear if supplemental forms of plant chemicals are absorbed as well as the same compounds from food.
 Mother nature is pretty darn good at packaging up the nutrients found in foods.

 Color of food: health benefits of the colors